Nveatch/Chess_Games_Group_Analysis/README.md

 * **Opening_eco:** The generic ECO code for the opening
 * **Opening_name:** The specific name of the opening

-The columns that will be used for the ML analysis are:
+The following columns will be used for the machine learning analysis:
 * **Winner:** game result (as our labels)
 * **Moves:** Movements in the game (as our features)

-2. **Chess_games.csv:** A collection of 6.25 million chess games played on lichess.org during July of 2016 (https://www.kaggle.com/datasets/arevel/chess-games).
+**Chess_games.csv:** A collection of 6.25 million chess games played on lichess.org during July of 2016 (https://www.kaggle.com/datasets/arevel/chess-games).
 We will be randomly sampling 1 million rows off of this table to reduce the computational power needed to complete our analysis.
 We believe this sample size will still be sufficiently large to draw our conclusion.
 The following columns will be used for statistical analysis:
 * Turns: Number of moves played (to be derived from the move list "AN")
 * Result: Who won the game
 * White/Black: The ID of the player for the respective side